Global waste trade: Shipbreaking in Asia

 Another danger to developing countries is the growing issue of shipbreaking, which is occurring mainly in Asia.
 Industrialized countries seeking to retire used vessels find it cheaper to send these ships to Asia for dismantling.
 China and Bangladesh are seen as the two hubs of shipbreaking in Asia.
 One of the main issues lies in the fact that these ships which are now too aged to continue, were constructed at a time with less environmental regulation.
 In an environmental fact sheet, researchers demonstrate the immense impact this new toxic trade sector has on workers and the environment.
 For one, the older ships contain health-damaging substances such as asbestos, lead oxide, zinc chromates, mercury, arsenic, and tributyltin.
 In addition, shipbreaking workers in China and in other developing countries traditionally lack proper equipment or protective gear when handling these toxic substances.

 Plastic waste

 The trade in plastic waste has been identified as the main cause of marine litter.
 Countries importing the waste plastics often lack the capacity to process all the material.
-As a result, the United Nations has imposed a ban on waste plastic trade unless it meets certain criteria.
+As a result, the United Nations has restrictions on the trade of waste plastic trade unless it meets certain criteria.